RP 453 What are the "2300 days" (Daniel 8:14)?

 11 Yes, he magnified himself even to the prince of the host, and by him the daily sacrifice was taken away, and the place of his sanctuary was cast down.

-12 And an host was given him against the daily sacrifice by reason of transgression, and it cast down the truth to the ground; and it practised, and prospered.
+12 And an host was given him against the daily sacrifice by reason of transgression, and it cast down the truth to the ground; and it practiced, and prospered.

 13 Then I heard one saint speaking, and another saint said to that certain saint who spoke, How long shall be the vision concerning the daily sacrifice, and the transgression of desolation, to give both the sanctuary and the host to be trodden under foot?

-14 And he said to me, Unto two thousand and three hundred days; then shall the sanctuary be cleansed.
+14 And he said to me, For two thousand and three hundred days; then shall the sanctuary be cleansed.

 DANIEL 8:21-26